Wolfbatcat/ao3-rose-pine/readme.md

 ## Customization

-> **Note:** AO3's code editor doesn't save annotations, so if you want to edit a skin, I highly recommend downloading it and using a proper code editor to make your changes.
+> AO3's code editor doesn't save annotations, so if you want to edit a skin, I highly recommend downloading it and using a proper code editor to make your changes.

+**Tip:** For an easier time changing fonts and font sizes, check out the [AO3: Site Wizard](https://greasyfork.org/en/scripts/550537-ao3-site-wizard) userscript—it works on both PC and mobile!

-- **Fonts:** I recommend [Domine](https://fonts.google.com/specimen/Domine) (serif) and [Figtree](https://fonts.google.com/specimen/Figtree) (sans-serif).
+- **Fonts:** I recommend [Bitter](https://fonts.google.com/specimen/Bitter) (serif) or [Figtree](https://fonts.google.com/specimen/Figtree) (sans-serif) for the main font, and [Domine](https://fonts.google.com/specimen/Domine) (serif) for the work font.
 Code snippets use [Victor Mono](https://rubjo.github.io/victor-mono/).
 If you want the cursive version of the code font, just remove the comments from `/* font-style: italic; */` in your theme file.

 - **Text Size:** You can make text bigger or smaller using two variables in the `MAIN TEXT` section:
     ```css